Monday, 7 December 2020

 Rajathirajan’s ....
 64th-day reign inscription records the endowment of a burning perpetual lamp by Thandanayakka Thadarkizhan Rajaraja Mathuranthakan alias Rajathiraja Ilango Velan for which 90 Sava moova peradu ( Velladu )/ Sheep/Goats.

-Rajaraja-III’s 25th reign year inscription records the endowment of Artha mandapam, Thirumandapam for which Lands 425.75 ma are donated after sale to this temple’s Aadhi Chandeswarar and an amount of 14000 kasus.
+Rajaraja-III’s 25th reign year inscription records the endowment of ardha mandapam, Thirumandapam, for which 425.75 ma are donated after sale to this temple’s Aadhi Chandeswarar and an amount of 14000 kasus.

 The Thirubhuvana Chakravarthy Konerimaikondan period inscription records that a donation was made for the construction/ renovation of the unfinished gopuram and other renovations / thirupani, for which land was donated to this temple.
-This inscription permits to raise the crops like Kamuku, Sugarcane, Kozhunthu, and Chengazhuneer ( Flower ).
-This was given by the King since no donor’s name was mentioned and also the donation will affect Karthigai Month 31st day.
+This inscription permits to raise the crops like Kamuku, Sugarcane, Kozhunthu, and Chengazhuneer (Flower).
+This was given by the King since no donor’s name was mentioned, and also the donation will affect the Karthigai Month 31st day.

 Maha Kumbhabhishekam was conducted on 06th Feb 2003 and later on 02nd Feb 2017.